Warning: I’m nerding out today … on how to read stock charts. Scoff all you want, but charts are critical to trading smart.

 “… a chart helps those who can read it or rather who can assimilate what they read.
 The average chart reader, however, is apt to become obsessed with the notion that the dips and peaks and primary and secondary movements are all there is to stock speculation.
 If he pushes his confidence to its logical limit he is bound to go broke.”
 (Emphasis mine.)

 In today’s post, I’ll explain chart-reading basics.
-I’ll show you the information they can provide and why you should study charts from the past.
+I’ll show you the information charts can provide and why you should study charts from the past.

-I’ll also give you names of patterns to look for and links to posts about specific patterns.
+I’ll also give you patterns to look for and links to read more about specific patterns.
 Finally, I’ll provide links to sites where you can study charts.
 For a deeper understanding of charts, I suggest you apply for the Trading Challenge.

 Let’s get straight to it…